Yunuuuu/ggalign/README.md

 ## Installation

+You can install `ggalign` from CRAN using `install.packages("ggalign")`.
-You can install the development version of `ggalign` from [GitHub](https://github.com/) with:
+Alternatively you can install the development version of `ggalign` from [GitHub](https://github.com/) with:

 ``` r